 - $4.95 per trade if you do less than 30 trades per quarter

 This is a bargain.
 Many other brokers charge around $10 or more per trade.
-So even if you’re a light trader you can save a couple hundred bucks a quarter.
+So even if you’re a light trader, you can save a couple of hundred bucks a quarter.
 This means more money to invest in more stocks.
 And more money to earn compound interest with.

 Here are their current fee prices on bonds and options.